peteroupc/html3dutil/doc/Transform.md

 <a name='Transform_setQuaternion'></a>
 ### Transform#setQuaternion(quat)

-Sets this transform's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a> (a 4-element array for describing 3D rotations).
+Sets this transform's rotation in the form of a glmath (a 4-element array for describing 3D rotations).
 Has no effect if a matrix was defined with <a href="Transform.md#Transform_setMatrix">Transform#setMatrix</a>
 and the transform wasn't reset yet with Transform#resetTransform.